Brandywine Creek State Park

-Brandywine Creek State Park is a state park, located 3 mi north of Wilmington, Delaware along the Brandywine Creek.
-Open year-round, it is 951.33 acre in area and much of the park was part of a Du Pont family estate and dairy farm before becoming a state park in 1965.
-It contains the first two nature preserves in Delaware.
-These nature preserves are Tulip Tree Woods and Freshwater Marsh.
+Brandywine Creek State Park is a public recreation area located 3 mi north of Wilmington, Delaware along the Brandywine Creek.
+The state park is 951.33 acre in area and much of the park was part of a Du Pont family estate and dairy farm before becoming a state park in 1965.
+It contains the first two nature preserves in Delaware, Tulip Tree Woods and Freshwater Marsh.
 Flint Woods is a satellite area of the park and has become the park's third nature preserve.
 Flint Woods is home to species of rare song birds and an old-growth forest.
-The park's forests are part of the Northeastern coastal forests ecoregion.

-Fourteen miles of trails run through the park, the longest being the Rocky Run Trail and the Greenway Trail.
-Brandywine Creek has a large population of bass, and Wilson's Run is known for its trout.
-Nearby parks include White Clay Creek State Park, Wilmington State Parks, and Bellevue State Park.